+The Ministry of Education has entered into the Access Copyright Elementary and Secondary School Tariff agreement on behalf of Saskatchewan School Divisions which allows copying under certain conditions.
+An individual may reproduce print resources in accordance with the fair dealings guidelines found in this agreement.
 The Copyright Act permits showing an audiovisual work such as a DVD or video as long as the work is not an infringing copy or the person responsible for the showing has no reasonable grounds to believe it is an infringing copy.
 Teachers can show audiovisual works purchased or rented from a retail store, a copy borrowed from the library, a copy borrowed from a friend, and a YouTube video.